Jesssullivan/ChapelTests/StressTesting-with-Chapel/README.md

 The idea is to evaluate a "--flag" -in this case, Serial or Parallel in FileCheck.chpl- to see of there are time benefits to parallel processing.
 In this case, there really are not any, because that program relies mostly on disk speed.

-# Basic Run with Filecheck:
+# Basic Run with FileCheck.chpl:

 ```
 # cd directory to evaluate with